-The Chaar Dham Yatra in Uttarakhand is not the first of its name, which is an interesting fact.
-Contrary to popular belief, the one that occurs in Uttarakhand is the Chhota Chardham Yatra, a condensed form of the Chaar Dham Yatra.
+The Char Dham Yatra in Uttarakhand is not the first of its name, which is an interesting fact.
+Contrary to popular belief, the one that occurs in Uttarakhand is the Chota Char Dham Yatra, a condensed form of the Char Dham Yatra.

 The original Chardham is the four holy shrines of Adi Shankaracharya, founded in the eighth century AD and placed in four distinct regions of the nation.
 He designated Badrinath, Puri, Rameshwaram, and Dwarka as the Chardham locations.
 Nevertheless, a more condensed pilgrimage route included Yamunotri, Gangotri, Kedarnath, and Badrinath in Uttarakhand, an Indian Himalayan state.